Kitura/Kitura/README.md

 5. Build Kitura and Kitura Sample

- `swift build -Xcc -fblocks -Xswiftc -I/usr/local/include -Xlinker -L/usr/local/lib`
+ `swift build -Xswiftc -I/usr/local/include -Xlinker -L/usr/local/lib`

  Homebrew by default installs libraries to `/usr/local`, if yours is different, change the path to find curl and http-parser libraries.